 Constraint-induced movement therapy (CIMT) is a multi-faceted intervention that has been proposed for neurological conditions that involve hemiparesis.
 CIMT is also referred to as constraint-induced therapy or forced use therapy and is primarily provided by physical therapists and occupational therapists.
 Several variations exist based on method and length of restraint, and type and duration of therapy (e.g., environment and practitioner).
 The therapy involves constraining the unaffected arm or hand with a sling, glove or mitt.
 CIMT typically involves intensive individualized therapy with up to six-eight hours of therapy provided per day.
 However, other forms of modified CIMT have been developed with less therapy provided, but longer periods of restraint (Wolf, 2006).
 Veterans Affairs/Dept of Defense (VA/DoD) published guidelines that have also been endorsed by American Heart Association/American Stroke Association (AHA/ASA)-Clinical Practice Guideline for the Management of Adult Stroke Rehabilitation Care (Bates, et al., 2005).
-The guidelines note that, "Use of constraint-induced therapy should be considered for a select group of patients-that is, patients with 20 degrees of wrist extension and 10 degrees of finger extension, who have no sensory and cognitive deficits." indicating a recommendation that the intervention may be considered).
+The guidelines note that, "Use of constraint-induced therapy should be considered for a select group of patients-that is, patients with 20 degrees of wrist extension and 10 degrees of finger extension, who have no sensory and cognitive deficits."
+Indicating a recommendation that the intervention may be considered).
 The Royal College of Physicians/Intercollegiate Stroke Working Party (United Kingdom) and the Ottawa Panel (2006) agree with these recommendations.

 CIMT has demonstrated inconsistent effectiveness for treatment of patients post-stroke (Abdullahi et al., 2020; Pulman et al., 2013; McIntyre et al., 2012; Corbetta et al., 2010; Sirtori et al., 2009; Abdullahi et al., 2021; Alaca and Ocal, 2022; Gulrandhe et al., 2023).
 Future randomized controlled trials need to have accurate characteristics in terms of methodological quality, larger samples, longer follow up, reliable and relevant measure and report of adverse events.
-Some evidence demonstrates that modified CIMT could reduce the level of disability, improve the ability to use the paretic upper extremity, and enhance spontaneity during movement time, but evidence is still limited about the effectiveness of modified CIMT in kinematic analysis (Pollock et al., 2014; Shi et al., 2011).
+Some evidence demonstrates that modified CIMT could reduce the level of disability, improve the ability to use the paretic upper extremity, and enhance spontaneity during movement time, but evidence is still limited about the effectiveness of modified CIMT in kinematic analysis (Pollack et al., 2014; Shi et al., 2011).
 Research suggests that modified CIMT and intensive CIMT produce similar results (Peurala et al., 2012).

 CIMT has also been used for the treatment of children with cerebral palsy (CP).
-Research is not conclusive with regards to the effectiveness of CIMT for this population; however there appears to be modest evidence to support its use in a modified format (Martínez-Costa and Cabeza, 2020; Novak et al., 2020; Sakzewski et al., 2009, 2014; Hoare et al., 2007; Chen et al., 2014; Chiu and Ada, 2016; Hoare et al., 2019; Martínez-Costa Montero et al., 2020; Walker et al., 2022; Dionisio and Terrill, 2022; Jackman et al., 2022; Baker et al., 2022; Gulrandhe et al., 2023).
-Further research using adequately powered RCTs [randomized controlled trials], rigorous methodology and valid, reliable outcome measures is essential to provide higher level support of the effectiveness of CIMT for children with hemiplegic cerebral palsy.
+Research is not conclusive with regards to the effectiveness of CIMT for this population; however there appears to be modest evidence to support its use in a modified format (Martínez-Costa and Cabeza, 2020; Novak et al., 2020; Sakzewski et al., 2009; Hoare et al., 2007; Chen et al., 2014; Chiu and Ada, 2016; Eliasson et al., 2014, Hoare et al., 2019; Martínezfor children with hemiplegic cerebral palsy.

-CPG 135 Revision 19 - S
+CPG 155 Revision19- S

-Physical Therapy Medical Policy/Guidelines

-Revised - October 17, 2024
+Occupational Therapy Medical Policy/Guideline Revised - October 17, 2024

 To CQT for review 08/12/2024

 CQT reviewed 08/12/2024

 To MA-UMC for review 09/30/2024

 MA-UMC reviewed 09/30/2024

 To QIC for review and approval 10/01/2024

 QIC reviewed and approved 10/01/2024

 To QOC for review and approval 10/17/2024

 QOC reviewed and approved 10/17/2024